cleuton/FalandoSobre.Software/flatcode/english/README.md

 The first (and most obvious) question makes perfect sense and can greatly simplify the task.
 If the calculation has finite and deterministic states, that is, given the same inputs, we will return the same output, and considering that the range of possible numbers is reduced (2 to 15), wouldn't it make more sense to put this in physical storage?

-Let's assume that the user replied that this calculation was going to change in the future and the user does not want to put it on a disk file.
+Let's assume that the user replied that this calculation was going to change in the future and the user does not want to write it to a file on disk.

 And the second question makes as much sense as the first.
 What is the maximum tolerable response time?
 Without knowing this, how can we think about scalability?
 He replied that it should take less than 1 second.